kendryte/k230_docs/en/02_applications/business_poc/K230_Scene_Practice_Smart_Door_Lock_POC_OV9286.md

 ├── util.cc
 ├── util.h
 └── vi_vo.h
 ```

-The source code path of the little core program is located in the`src/little/buildroot-ext/package/door_lock` directory structure as follows:
+The small core program source code is located in `src/little/buildroot-ext/package/door_lock`, with the directory structure as follows:

 ```sh
 .